-i perform stand up comedy and am a freelance writer.
+i perform stand up comedy and am a freelance writer. bio at the bottom of the page. see my show schedule HERE.

 i (used to) work in the urban entertainment industry: marketing, pr, & promo for rappers, clothing lines, events. if you’re here about that, i am truly sorry.